Sahiljosan/Python_Projects/Python Chatbot Telegram/Readme.md

 9. That Flask API will do the conversion (currency conversion)
 10. This flast api will give the conversion to chatbot
 11. The chatbot can be anywhere whats app, telegram, fb messenger
+12. `Integration` means on which platform you want to publish your chatbot

+### Dialogflow
+- Dialogflow provides NLU (Natural Language Understanding) platform, using which we can create chatbots.
+We donot have to train the model from scratch
+- Service like dialogflow are :
+        - `AWS lex` make chatbots using AWS
+        - `wit.ai` make chatbots with facebook
+        - `watson` IBM
+        - `AL chatbot` Microsoft Azure
+-